Mabdel-03/9.520-The-Geometry-of-Grok/New_Explorations/standard_experiments/README.md

 - Replicating exact paper architectures
 - Want fastest training (no AGOP overhead)
 - Comparing optimizers only
-- Don't need mechanistic analysis
+- Do not need mechanistic analysis

 **Use agop_experiments when:**
 - Want to understand WHY grokking happens